 This episode does not capitalize on the brilliant character story telling of the previous episode entitled “Sundae, Bloody Sunday”.
 Instead, they focus more on Farah.
 Erica has a plan to save the world but the episode did not focus much on this.
 That is just too bad because Erica realizing she can create a pathway from present to future in order to recolonize what happens when the Earth gets wiped out.
 It was not a pretty sight but it was a great idea by Erica but this episode is not all about that is it was about two groups trying to realize what they will do next.
 It will not transform to good ratings since everyone is hyped about whether or not Erica’s idea will work.

 They are probably saving it for another episode which is smart so you can create suspense with the audience knowing they would want to watch the next episode to find out what happens with the characters.
 It would be better to build the characters though so the audience would have something to care about them.
-Because if they don’t care about them then they won’t tune in to the future episodes anymore and that is going to hurt the future of the TV series which is probably why the head honchos of NBC decided it was not a good idea to renew Heroes Reborn for another season.
+Because if they don’t care about them like they would with a bangbros coupon, then they won’t tune in to the future episodes anymore and that is going to hurt the future of the TV series which is probably why the head honchos of NBC decided it was not a good idea to renew Heroes Reborn for another season.